dtbkhanh/dtbkhanh.github.io/_posts/2025-04-21-mobile-app-marketing-conversion-analysis.md

 ### 🔍 Insights

-- **Social media (e.g., Facebook):** Has high conversion rates and contributes significantly to revenue, suggesting a highly engaged audience.
-Consider making further investments and scaling successful creatives.
+- **Social media (e.g., Facebook):** Brings in a lot of paying customers and generate significant revenue.
+This tells that our audience on these channels is highly engaged.
+Hence, we should consider making further investments and scaling successful creatives.
-- **Search engine (Google):** Despite having the largest user volume and MRR, search engine campaigns show a moderate conversion rate, showing potential for improvement through better keyword targeting and landing page relevance.
+- **Search engine (Google):** Despite having the largest user volume and MRR, search engine campaigns has a moderate conversion rate, which shows potential for improvement through better keyword targeting and landing page relevance.
-- **Short-form video (TikTok):** Currently underperforming across key metrics (user volume, conversion, MRR), possibly due to a demographic mismatch between the platform and our target audience.
-Before making any further investments, it is recommended to conduct a carefully targeted experiment.
+- **Short-form video (TikTok):** This channel is currently underperforming across key metrics.
+It's not bringing in many users, conversions, or revenue.
+This might be because the typical TikTok user isn't a good match for our target audience.
+Therefore, before making any further investments, we should test the channel with a smaller, well-targeted experiment.

 ### ✅ Recommendations

 **Channel Strategy:**

-- **Facebook:** Increase budget to leverage its high conversion rates.
+- **Facebook:** Given its strong conversion rates, we could consider increasing the budget to maximize returns.
-- **Google:** Improve conversion rates by focusing on top campaigns (SEA), optimizing keyword targeting, and increasing ad and landing page relevancy.
+- **Google:** Focus on top-performing search campaigns by refining keyword targeting and enhancing the relevance of ads and landing pages to boost conversion rates.
-- **TikTok:** Conduct a focused final experiment targeting people aged 25-35 who are interested in business, finance, and freelance topics, using content that addresses their pain points, before considering a budget cut.
+- **TikTok:** Before deciding on budget reductions, run a targeted experiment aimed at users aged 25-35 interested in business, finance, and freelancing.

 **Campaign Tactics:**